 Matthew 24:3, 12 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us,” they said, “when will this happen, and what will be the sign of your coming and of the end of the age?” … Because of the increase of wickedness, the love of most will grow cold…

-• Jesus is the Bridegroom.
+- • Jesus is the Bridegroom.
 The Church is called to be His Bride.
-Are you seeking daily to grow in the intimacy of your relationship with Him?
+Are you seeking daily to grow spiritually, to grow in the intimacy of your relationship with Him?
 Do you long to be in His presence through prayer, bible reading, worship, and gathering as a church?

 Luke 21:34 Be careful, or your hearts will be weighed down with carousing, drunkenness and the anxieties of life [KJV: the cares of this life], and that day will close on you suddenly like a trap.